European Traveler

 Bavarian King Maximilian II and his wife, Princess Marie of Prussia, used Schloss Hohenschwangau mostly as a summer residence.
 They basically initiated the era of mass tourism for the Schwangau reason.
 Just as day-trippers now provide work for locals, the court following the monarch provided a major economic stimulus during the nineteenth century.

 Maximilian and Marie loved to entertain and frequently had receptions in the massive Knights’ Hall in Schloss Hohenschwangau.
-Their son, Mad King Ludwig II, in contrast was more asocial, and the large Singers’ Hall, with impressive acoustics, in his fantasy Neuschwanstein Castle was used for concerts for the first time sixty years after his death.
+Their son, Mad King Ludwig II, in contrast, was more asocial, and the large Singers’ Hall, with impressive acoustics, in his fantasy Neuschwanstein Castle was used for concerts for the first time only sixty years after his death.

 Mad King Ludwig II at Schloss Hohenschwangau